Cathy Silversides, M.Sc. RSLP is a Speech-Language Pathologist who has provided assessment, treatment and consulting services for over 25 years.

 Cathy is a Registered Speech-Language Pathologist with the College of Speech and Hearing Health Professionals of BC (CSHBC) and a certified member of Speech-Language & Audiology Canada (SAC) as well as Speech and Hearing BC (SHBC).

 Cathy has had the privilege of working in a number of clinical and professional settings helping her clients, their loved ones, and professional caregivers understand, support, adapt and improve the individual’s communication and swallowing abilities.
 She has worked for a variety of health authorities throughout BC in intensive care, acute and rehabilitation services, cancer care, palliative and long-term care, home and community care as well as group and private homes.

-She holds Certified Practice (advanced competencies) in Videofluoroscopic Swallow Studies & Flexible Endoscopic Swallowing Evaluations and in Communication and Swallowing Tracheostomy care.
+She holds Certified Practice Certifications in Videofluoroscopic Swallow Studies & Flexible Endoscopic Swallowing Evaluations and in Communication and Swallowing Tracheostomy care.
 She has formalized training for Supported Conversation for Adults with Aphasia (SCA) from the Aphasia Institute Toronto and Lee Silverman Voice Therapy for people living with Parkinson’s Disease.

 In addition to her experience directly supporting individuals with a variety of communication and swallowing needs, she has provided across-Canada formal education workshops and training programs to health authorities, long term care organizations and professionals who interact and provide services to those with communication and swallowing challenges.

-Cathy lives, works and plays in beautiful Whistler, BC Canada.
+Cathy lives, works and plays in beautiful Comox BC Canada.